Leona Mitchell

-Leona Pearl Mitchell (born October 13, 1949, Enid, Oklahoma) is an American operatic Grammy Award-winning soprano who sang for 18 seasons as a leading spinto soprano at the Metropolitan Opera in New York.
+Leona Pearl Mitchell (born October 13, 1949, Enid, Oklahoma) is an American operatic soprano who sang for 18 seasons as a leading spinto soprano at the Metropolitan Opera in New York.

 In her home state of Oklahoma, she received many honors.
 These include the Oklahoma Hall of Fame, the Oklahoma Music Hall of Fame, the Oklahoma Women's Hall of Fame and the Oklahoma Jazz Hall of Fame.

 She received honorary doctorates from Oklahoma City University and the University of Oklahoma.
 In 1983, she was inducted into the Oklahoma Women's Hall of Fame.

 Her home town of Enid has a street named after her called Leona Mitchell Boulevard, as well as the Leona Mitchell Southern Heights Heritage Center and Museum.
 Governor Brad Henry of Oklahoma made her Oklahoma's State Cultural Ambassador.

 Early life and education

 Mitchell started singing at an early age in the choir of the Antioch Church of God in Christ in Enid, where her father, Reverend Dr. Hulon Mitchell, was the Minister along with her mother, Dr. Pearl Olive Mitchell (née Leatherman), who was the pianist.
 Leona was the tenth-born of Hulon and Pearl Mitchell's 15 children.

-One of her elder brothers, Hulon Mitchell Jr., was better known as Yahweh ben Yahweh, leader of the Nation of Yahweh cult.
+One of her elder brothers, Hulon Mitchell Jr., was better known as Yahweh ben Yahweh, leader of the Nation of Yahweh.

-Leona Mitchell received a BA in music from Oklahoma City University and went on to graduate studies at the Juilliard School of Music in New York.
+Leona Mitchell received a BA in music from Oklahoma City University where she was a student of Inez Silberg.
+She went on to graduate studies at the Juilliard School of Music in New York.
 She married Elmer Bush III, by whom she had one son, Elmer Bush IV.